WeiChienHsu/CS271/week6/README.md

 mov ax, WORD PTR [myDouble + 2] ; AL = 1234h
 ```

+### PTR Operator (Cont)

-- PTR can also be used to combine elements of a smaller data type and move them into a larger operand.
+PTR can also be used to combine elements of a smaller data type and move them into a larger operand.
 The IA-32 CPU will automatically reverse the bytes.

 ```
 .data